Generic Name: acyclovir

 Common skin-related side effects that occurred when Zovirax Cream was applied include application site reactions.
 Zovirax Cream has the potential for irritation and contact sensitization.

-Distributed by: Valeant Pharmaceuticals North America LLC, Bridgewater, NJ 08807
+Manufactured for: Valeant Pharmaceuticals North America LLC,

 ZOVIRAX® is a registered trademark of the GlaxoSmithKline group of companies and used under license by Valeant.